andrea-mitridate/PTArcade/docs/getting_started/local_install.md

     ```

 This will automatically install compatible versions of all **Python** dependencies and, as
-for the conda installation, download the following PTA datasets:
+for the conda installation, download the following PTA datasets at runtime:
 [NANOGrav 12.5-year][NG12], [NANOGrav 15-year][NG12], and [IPTA DR2][IPTA2].

 !!! danger "Non-Python Dependencies"